-The main lodge embraces the design of a traditional spirit house, or 'haus tambaran', with impressive displays of Sepik artefacts filling the interior.
+The main lodge embraces the design of a traditional spirit house, or 'haus tambaran' and impressive displays of Sepik artefacts fill the interior.
 Offering sweeping jungle vistas, the building contains lounge and dining areas, as well the 'Puk Puk' bar.
 All around, the treetops abound with birdlife, including colourful parrots and energetic sunbirds.
 Below the lodge, the powerful Karawari River winds its way past, cutting through this dense swathe of tropical lowland forest.

 why we like it